CodingWonders/win11minst/relnotes.md

 - The image download panel now detects administrative privileges
     - If they are present, the build mode option is visible
     - If they aren't present, the build mode option is hidden
-- The build mode is now automated and will not require you to type `0` after script completion
+- The build process is now automated and will not require you to type `0` after script completion
 - The update system is functional

     > From this release aftwerwards, you can trigger an update by clicking `Check for updates` on the About screen or on program startup.
 Also, in new copies (those that didn't check for updates before), the program will suggest the user to do so

 - Updated the About screen
 - The log can now be viewed by clicking `View log file` after installer creation
-- When specifying additional REGTWEAK options, the script flags will be shown in the installer creation log (`LogBox`)
+- When specifying additional REGTWEAK options, the script flags will be shown in the installer creation log (`MainForm.LogBox`)

 #### **Removed/stripped down features**